shortlurker/zmk-dongle-screen/README.md

 ## Installation

+**IMPORTANT NOTICE**
+As of July 2025 this module is not compatible with the lastest ZMK release v0.2.1 because this is missing a [commit](https://github.com/zmkfirmware/zmk/commit/147c340c6e8d377304acfdd64dc86cf83ebdfef2) which added dependencies needed for this module.
+Please make sure to at least pin your `zmk` `revision: ` to commit sha `147c340c6e8d377304acfdd64dc86cf83ebdfef2` or `main` (which might not be advised anymore by the ZMK team.
+More [information here](https://zmk.dev/blog/2025/06/20/pinned-zmk).)

 1. This guide assumes that you have already implemented a basic dongle setup as described [here](https://zmk.dev/docs/development/hardware-integration/dongle).
 2. Once this is done, add this repository to your `west.yaml`.
    Example: